0xinevitable/antikythera/README.md

 ## Future Work

+- Roll out execution mode with safer key management or/and browser wallet mode

-- On-demand Tool Addition Capabilities
+- On-demand tool generation

   - In the future, we plan to leverage Move's capability to extract package ABI through RPC (`getAccountModule`, equivalent to `sui_getNormalizedMoveModulesByPackage` in Sui).
 This will enable AI to evaluate and utilize new packages in real-time by analyzing Aptos Move Code.
 We've already tested this approach with ThalaSwap (butlater replaced by KanaLabs's DEX aggregator integration).
 This method is also inspired by [ThalaLabs/surf](https://github.com/ThalaLabs/surf).

-- Universal Client/Frontend Development
+- Universal client
   - We aim to create a comprehensive client/frontend similar to Instadapp or DeFiLlama by combining AI agents with wallet connections.
 Our objective is to develop a decentralized frontend aggregator, offering a more intuitive experience for newcomers to the ecosystem.